ActivityWatch/activitywatch/README.md

 This is also the repo where issues about ActivityWatch *in general* should go, such as requests and discussion regarding new features.

+# Contributing

+We currently don't have much of a good contributors guide (we're working on it), feel free to browse the documentation (also in a early state).
+You should also send me an email at: [erik@bjareho.lt](mailto:erik@bjareho.lt).